-In line with Keeping Children Safe in Education 2023 where children leave the school or college ensure their child protection file is transferred to the new school or college as soon as possible.
-This will be transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt will be obtained.
-Following this all records related to the child named below will be destroyed confidentially, in line with data protection requirements.
-Files will be transferred within 5 days of a child starting their new school.
+In line with "Keeping Children Safe in Education" when children leave the school or college ensure their child protection file is transferred to the new school or college as soon as possible.
+This should be transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt should be obtained.